amoooooo/Veil/quasar.md

 ### Making a particle

-In this section I would go through all the files of a full particle definition and explain each file on an Example?
+In this section I would go through all the files of a full particle definition and explain each file on an Example

 ### Spawning particles